coreos/rpm-ostree/docs/compose-server.md

 and Ignition.

 The [osbuild](https://www.osbuild.org/) project has some support for rpm-ostree based systems.
-See [this blog entry](https://www.osbuild.org/news/2020-06-01-how-to-ostree-anaconda.html) for example.
+See [the project documentation](https://osbuild.org/docs/on-premises/commandline/building-ostree-images/) for example.

 ## Background on managing an OSTree repository